-Karina struggled in school and dropped out her Freshman year.
+Karina struggled in school and dropped out her freshman year.
 Soon after, she got pregnant.
 She stayed out of school to take care of her daughter Mia for two years and thought high school was just not a good fit for her.
-Then Amber, an advisor at Futures Academy, called her and got hold of her father.
+Then Amber, an advisor at Futures Academy, called her and got a hold of her father.
 Amber told Karina’s father Futures would help her get back on track and provide access to resources for her daughter.
 Karina didn’t want to go, but once she toured the school and felt how welcoming the staff was, she decided to give it a try.

 After several semesters at the Community College of Aurora, Karina’s daughter was diagnosed with stage three cancer.
-Karina had to put her dreams on hold as she stepped away to take care of her daughter, but Mia was a fighter and after a year + of treatments, she was recently given the title of “cancer free.”
+Karina had to put her dreams on hold as she stepped away to take care of her daughter, but Mia was a fighter and after over a year of treatments, she was recently given the title of “cancer free.”
 Karina is more determined than ever to pursue her dreams of college and become a nurse to care for others the way that the nurses cared for Mia.

 “The best part is I feel like I am succeeding, that I am doing something positive for my future and Mia’s future.”

 Erick: Reengagement Spring 2019

 When his mother lost her job during his sophomore year, Erick didn’t hesitate to become the provider.
 As the oldest of his siblings, he has always taken great pride in being a role model.
 He began a job in construction, often working grueling 12-hour days in overwhelming conditions.
 His schoolwork wasn’t any easier, but Erick was determined to complete his education while also caring for his family.
 During his junior year of high school, Erick had the highest SAT score at Montbello Career and Technical High School.
 But at the peak of his academic career and budding professional career, Erick had to leave school.
 Working and studying all day with little rest had begun to impact his personal life.